sf-wdi-19-20/staging-modules/w2_d3_1_modeling_oop/README.md

 ##JavaScript Object Notation

-So how do we use objects?
-Well, beyond modeling we sometimes want to store these things or send them across the internet.
-For these purposes, we'll often use JSON (JavaScript Object Notation), which just converts all kinds of JavaScript objects to text.
-We have a method called `JSON.stringify` to do this automatically!
+Beyond modeling with objects, we sometimes want to store data in objects or send them across the internet.
+For these purposes, we'll often use JSON (JavaScript Object Notation), which is a standard text representation of JavaScript Objects.
+We have a method called `JSON.stringify` to automatically convert JavaScript objects into a JSON string!

 What does JSON get us right now today?